dangarmat/dangarmat.github.io/_posts/2017-12-30-Calories-vs-Sleep.md

 Wow!
 I've really gone on a diet in late December!
 My self-discpline is awesome!

 Oh, wait...
 I see some zeros.
 And I know I wasn't fasting all of those days.
 In fact, I happen to know I just didn't record calories some days and usually those non-record days are above average calorie days, if anything.
-So I can't just impute with the median or mean - I'd bet 2500 is a fair guess.
+So I can't just impute with December's median or mean - I'd bet 2500 is a fair guess.
 That might be a charitable gift to myself around Christmas given how many calories I bet I actually consumed...
 In fact the day below 1000 calories is also probably fair to set at 2500 too.
 So let's fix those and replot.

 ![Dec C v.
 D 2](/images/fitbit04.png "Dec C v.
 D 2")